kevchant/AzureDevOps-AzureSynapseSQLPool/README.md

 # Azure Synapse SQL Pool Database Project

-Example of a SQL Server Database Project that deploys to Azure Synapse Dedicated SQL Pool in Azure DevOps.
+Example of a [SQL database project](https://learn.microsoft.com/en-us/sql/tools/sql-database-projects/sql-database-projects?view=sql-server-ver16&WT.mc_id=DP-MVP-5004032%3Fview%3Dsql-server-ver16) that deploys to Azure Synapse Dedicated SQL Pool in Azure DevOps.
 Based on a blog post I wrote called '[Create a dacpac for an Azure Synapse Analytics dedicated SQL Pool using Azure DevOps](https://bit.ly/3HQOfFp)'.

 In addition, you can watch me demo how this can be done in the [January 2023 edition of the Azure Synapse Analytics and Microsoft MVP series](https://www.youtube.com/watch?v=Dcpd4Z783Zs).